-You could also attach a long thread and use as a garland, hanging display or baby mobile, there are so many possibilities with this easy to remember origami model.
+You could also attach a long thread and use as a garland, hanging display or baby mobile.
+There are so many possibilities with this easy to remember the origami model.

-This project requires just one piece of square paper, it works best with origami paper that has a design or colour that is different on each side.
+This project requires just one piece of square paper.
+It works best with origami paper that has a design or color that is different on each side.

-You can use slightly thicker - like the craft paper used in the tutorial, which has a blue and a white side and is 15 x 15 cm.
+You can use slightly thicker paper, such as the craft paper used in the tutorial, which has a blue-and-white side and is six inches.

 02 of 06

-Firstly, have your paper 'boat' side up, so if you want your sails to be white, have the colour side facing up.
+Have your paper boat-side up.
+If you want your sails to be white, have the color-side facing up.

 03 of 06

-Now you will need to turn the paper over to the other side and rotate it as shown.
+Turn the paper over to the other side, and rotate it as shown.

-Fold the paper in half - right to left - unfold.
-Bottom to top ad unfold.Continue to 4 of 6 below.
+Fold the paper from bottom to top, and unfold.Continue to 4 of 6 below.

 04 of 06

-Bring the left and right corners inwards together to the top and then collapse the model as shown.Continue to 5 of 6 below.
+Bring the left and right corners inward together to the top, and then collapse the model as shown.Continue to 5 of 6 below.

 05 of 06

-Fold the left sail down to the bottom, and then fold it back up - but leaving about a centimetre overlap behind as shown.
+Fold the left sail down to the bottom, and then fold it back up.
+Leave about a centimeter overlap behind as shown.

 Tuck the overlap into the pocket of the boat by gently opening it.Continue to 6 of 6 below.